Open navigation

 3 4 2019 10 01 54 AM

-1. Without a role type requirement, the Employee Lookup will display all employees in the company.
+2. Without a role type requirement, some Employee Lookup displays all employees the user has pay group permissions.

 Role Assignments